CoreumFoundation/coreum/docs/wasm.md

 # WASM

-The doc provides the brief overview of the integrated wasm module with the tutorial how to build and deploy simple wasm contract.
+The doc provides the brief overview of the integrated WASM module with the tutorial how to build and deploy simple WASM contract.

 # Overview

-Wasm module is a Cosmos SDK based module which is plugged into the coreum chain.
+WASM module is a Cosmos SDK based module which is plugged into the coreum chain.
-This module allows to build, deploy and use the wasm contracts on the coreum chain.
+This module allows to build, deploy and use the WASM contracts on the coreum chain.
 Currently, it supports the Rust language as a language of the contracts.

 The detailed module architecture overview can be